RebelTechnology/OpenWareLab/MaxGen/README.md

 To send a signal to the CV outputs of your device, simply add one or more extra audio outputs to your gen patch.
 These will be automatically assigned to CV output parameters: Output 3 will go to output parameter F, out 4 to parameter G et c.
 Signal values from 0 to 1 are converted to full scale CV output.

+## Extended Parameters

+Even if your target device has a limited number of hardware controls, you can still use extended parameters which you will be able to control over MIDI.
+For example, the Lich has knobs and CV for parameters A, B, C and D. If you add parameters E, F, G and H in your patch, you will be able to control them with MIDI CC messages.
+Same goes for parameters AA to AH, and BA to BH, et c, giving you up to 40 software parameters that can be assigned.
+The full set of MIDI mappings is available [here](https://www.rebeltech.org/docs/OpenWareMidiControl_8h_source.html).

 ## MIDI